-2. Make 'em laugh.
-We organised ads into ten categories of style and tone, including "humorous," "emotional," and "calming."
-Across the board, whether we were looking for a lift in brand metrics or how long the viewer watched, humour took the cake.
+2. Make ‘em laugh.
+We organised ads into ten categories of style and tone, including "humorous," "emotional," and "calming.”
+Across the board, whether we were looking for a lift in brand metrics or how long the viewer watched, humor took the cake.
 People are more likely to watch humorous ads, like this doozy from Sportsbet; and funny ads like this also see greater lifts in ad recall and brand awareness.

 3. Mixed results on music.
 Music was included in 80% of the ads and we found some musical styles to be more effective than others in the first five seconds.
 People were more likely to skip ads that featured calming, relaxing, or action-oriented music.
 Happy, uplifting, or mysterious music was shown to boost view-through rates.
 This Air New Zealand ad starts off with an energetic and uplifting beat, and also made it on the Australian YouTube Ads Leaderboard.

 Surprisingly, when it came to brand awareness, we found that featuring any music in the first five seconds may have a negative impact.
-Perhaps people are intrigued by the change of pace in ads without music or don't immediately recognise videos without music as ads, like this Budget Direct ad, which foregoes music and gets straight to the action.
+Perhaps people are intrigued by the change of pace in ads without music or don't immediately recognize videos without music as ads, like this Budget Direct ad, which foregoes music and gets straight to the action.

 Try testing ads with and without music, and use analytics and Brand Lift to see what works for your brand.

-4. Lead with recognisable faces.
+4. Lead with recognizable faces.
 No surprises here: Happy, smiling faces make people want to see more.
 Whether ads incorporate a YouTube star like Lauren Curtis or a comedian like Ricky Gervais (for Optus), celebrities were found to increase brand lift and view-through rate.